Malachi Edwin Vethamani: Poems

 During the 1990s, Vethamani's poetry explored the themes of relationships and mixed marriages.
 He has edited six volumes of poetry, most recent titles being Contours of Him (Hawakal Press, 2025) and Malaysian Places and Spaces (Maya Press, 2024).
 Vethamani has also published five poetry collections, Rambutan Kisses (Maya Press, 2022), The Seven O'clock Tree (Maya Press, 2022), Love and Loss (Maya Press, 2017), Life Happens (Maya Press, 2017), and Complicated Lives (Maya Press, 2016).
 His poems have been described as "very intimate and confessional".

 In 2022, Ismail S. Talib, in The Journal of Commonwealth Literature (2023), stated that “the most prominent figure in Malaysian poetry was Malachi Edwin Vethamani, who is, without doubt, one of the leading English-language poets in Malaysia.”

 Complicated Lives (2016)

 The debut collection featured 82 poems addressing various issues, particularly those concerning love and loss.
 Some of the work is based on Vethamani's memories of living in Brickfields.
 Wong Phui Nam remarked that people might find the poems in the collection to be "difficult poems", given the deceptive "surface simplicity that ...obscures... the deeply felt range of complex emotions underneath".
-Vethamani was likened to "classical Chinese poets", where a common theme in the Chinese poets’ writings is "that human life is all too brief, and life comes all too soon to an end", and he added that Vethamani showed an "unexpected affinity with Buddhist thought" with regards to the idea of non-attachment.
+Vethamani was likened to "classical Chinese poets", where a common theme in the Chinese poets’ writings is "that human life is all too brief, and life comes all too soon to an end", and he added that Vethamani showed an "unexpected affinity with Buddhist thought" with regard to the idea of non-attachment.